Minituff/nautical-backup/docs/arguments.md

 <small>🔄 This is the same action as the [Additional Folders](./labels.md#additional-folders) label, but applied globally.</small>

 ## Secondary Destination Locations
-Tell Nautical to backup folders to more destination locations--in addition to the normal desitnation folder <small>(/app/destination)</small>.
+Tell Nautical to backup folders to more destination locations--in addition to the normal destination folder <small>(/app/destination)</small>.

 This is a path *inside the Nautical* container.